 Note: federal guidelines (http://ifap.ed.gov/dpcletters/attachments/GEN1106.pdf) expect students to complete two hours of work out of class for every one hour of in-class time.

 Course Schedule

-All readings are due by the time class begins on that date, unless otherwise noted.
+All readings should be completed by the time class begins on that date, unless otherwise noted.
 All assignments have specific due dates and times listed.